deanfoxcd/Modern-JS-WorkingWith-Arrays-Bankist-Project/README.md

 # Modern-JS-WorkingWith-Arrays-Bankist-Project

-Learning arrays while building a banking app
+The Complete JavaScript Course by Jonas Schmedtman on Udemy - Section 11: Learning arrays while building a banking app